scandella/twig-nova-treesitter.novaextension/README.md

 # Twig Tree-sitter for Nova

-A comprehensive Tree-sitter based Twig template syntax extension for Nova editor.
-But not tested…
+Twig template syntax extension for Nova editor with Craft CMS support.
+Should work in Nova 13.

 ## Features